markyoder/wasp_clone/wasphive/README.md

 ### SumOverGroup Details and Examples

 The ***Sum Over Group*** rule must always contain a **context path**, a **group sum value**, a **compare path**, and a **group divide value**.
 The compare path is used to acquire another element in the input hierarchy relative to the current element being validated.
 This value must exist in the input and be a number.
 Then, this value is divided by the group divide value.
-This does integer division to split the input element that will be added into groups.
-Then, each group must successfully add to the group sum value.
+This performs integer division to split the input element that will be added into groups.
+Then each group must successfully add to the group sum value.
 If any group does not add to the group sum value, then this validation check fails.
 If every group (when split by performing an integer division on the value at the compare path relative location by the group divide value) adds to the same desired group sum, then this validation check passes.

 Schema example:
 ```javascript